The Community Foundation for Muskegon County will open a “deposit only” savings account with $50 for your kindergarten child.

 How will I know what my child’s account balance is?

-After signing up for an online account you can view balances at any time.
-Online access information will be shared after accounts are opened.
-You may also call the KickStart to Carer Coordinator to ask for an account balance update.
-Yearly statements will be provided for your child.
+After signing up for an online account, you can view balances at any time.
+You may also call the KickStart to Career Coordinator to ask for an account balance update.

 How can funds in the account be used?